dms-vep/Nipah_Malaysia_RBP_DMS/README.md

 └── <other files / subdirectories that are part of project>
 ```

-For this to work, the top-level `config.yaml` needs specify details for your project (see more below).
+For this to work, the top-level `config.yaml`  specify details for your project (see more below).

 ## Running the pipeline
 You can run the pipeline from the top-level directory using:

-    snakemake -j <n_jobs> --use-conda -s dms-vep-pipeline-3/Snakefile
+    snakemake -c <n_jobs> --use-conda -s dms-vep-pipeline-3/Snakefile

 Note that the `-s dms-vep-pipeline-3/Snakefile` flag specifies to use the Snakefile in the pipeline submodule.